alters-mit/multimodal_challenge/doc/api/multimodal.md

 ### Movement

 These functions move or turn the Magnebot.
+[Read this for more information about movement and collision detection.](https://github.com/alters-mit/magnebot/blob/main/doc/api/../movement.md)

 #### turn_by